AdrianDiLena/SMOKESHOW/README.md

 Operation Smoke Show

-This is a simple code for automating a fruiting chamber for mycological grow projects.
+This is a simple code automating mycology projects.
+Using NodeMCU ESP8266 and Micropython

 - dht22 sensor is used to measure temperature and relative humidity
 - humidifier is programmed to turn on if relative humidity falls below a certain threshold